All Ages tabletop RPG Review: Shrewmanji!

 You get to choose what your strongest and weakest abilities are out of BODY, MIND, and HEART.
 The strongest one you choose gets to use a larger die (so chances of higher rolls!).
 This gives some uniqueness between characters and helps with them working together to balance out each other’s abilities.

 Each ability that you assign also gets a strength and weakness.
 Strengths get to use a higher die to roll and weaknesses use a smaller one (it is really clear on the character sheet what the die is, so there’s no guesswork later).

 So, for the game we played, my kid’s primary ability was HEART and his strength was “giving the most amazing hugs”.
-When he wanted to hug the guide to convince them to take the group up the volcano without paying.
-He got to roll a d20 since it was his strength for his best skill… and rolled a 20.
+When he wanted to hug the guide to convince them to take the group up the volcano without paying, he got to roll a d20 since it was his strength for his best skill… and rolled a 20.
 Queue hugging the guide into giving us a free volcano tour!

-What did my kid think?
+What did my kid think about Shrewmanji?

-My son did really well with this!
+My kid did really well with this!
 With some of the modifications that we made (see the age range section), he had no problem understanding the game even though he can’t read yet.
 Also, since I had freedom with the setting, I was able to tailor it toward his interests for that particular day (volcanoes, airplanes, etc).

-Where to find and purchase a copy:
+Where to find a copy of Shrewmanji:

 A copy of Shrewmanji can be found on DriveThruRPG

 If you liked this post, make sure to subscribe to the TTRPGkids monthly newsletter to stay up to date on the latest reviews, tips and tricks, game and podcast list updates, and more!
 Thank you for playing tabletop RPGs with your kids and sharing this awesome hobby with the next generation!

 1 thought on “All Ages tabletop RPG Review: Shrewmanji!”